+Given these results, our findings suggest that RAPSEM offers a promising framework for robustly identifying mediation effects in the presence of unobserved confounding, particularly in large-scale intervention studies.
 The need for relatively large sample sizes to achieve well-powered estimation is a limitation, but it also reflects the broader challenges of causal identification.
-Without strong assumptions such as sequential ignorability, mediation effects are difficult to identify, particularly in small-sample settings, or when indicator variables have a low reliability.
+Without strong assumptions such as Sequential Ignorability, mediation effects are difficult to identify, particularly in small-sample settings or when indicator variables have low reliability.
 In this sense, the reliance on larger datasets highlights an important practical consideration: findings from small studies may provide only limited evidence about mediation effects.

-Notably, the proposed approach holds strong potential for robustly identifying mediation effects in the presence of unobserved confounding, particularly in large-scale intervention studies.
-However, actual randomized trials in this context are scarce, making it even more important to extend the approach to address confounding in the context of selected instead of randomized treatments.
+Beyond sample size, a critical point for the use of RAPSEM is the requirement for effect modification of the mediator to serve as a structurally emerging instrument, a condition that can be challenging to meet.
+However, this requirement should be seen in the light of the trade-off it provides.
+Sequential Ignorability requires the exhaustive identification and precise measurement of all confounders to avoid bias.
+In contrast, our approach only requires finding at least one significant mediator-covariate interaction.
+Importantly, the interaction effect does not necessarily need to be causal itself, and the instrument strength can be accumulated from different covariates.

+Furthermore, a significant advantage of this framework is that the strength and relevance of these variables can be empirically tested using standard diagnostic statistics for instruments.
+This provides a more transparent and falsifiable alternative to the inherently untestable assumption of sequential ignorability, which can lead to significant hidden bias if violated.
+While an interaction was present in our empirical example, the effect was small, resulting in a weak instrument.
+This is unsurprising given that the study was not originally designed with this requirement in mind.
+Future studies can directly target this by proactively identifying and collecting data on variables hypothesized to interact with the treatment.